Introduction to Cryptographic Failures

 The problem with technologies like IAST and RASP is that they can have an adverse effect on application performance, although boosters of the tech any performance hits are minimal.
 But even if RASP finds a flaw, the development team still has to fix the problem and while they do, the application may have to be taken offline, costing an organization time, money and customer goodwill.

-Regardless of the challenges found in technologies like SAST, DAST, IAST and RASP, using them can create software that’s more secure and do it in a way that’s faster and more cost effective than tacking all security testing to the tail of the development process.
+Regardless of the challenges found in technologies like SAST, DAST, IAST and RASP, using them can create more secure software and do it in a way that’s faster and more cost effective than tacking all security testing to the tail of the development process.
+Understanding what SAST, DAST, IAST and RASP mean to developers is crucial for enhancing software security.

 Providing the quality of the biggest names in security without the price tag and complications.